theupdateframework/pep-maximum-security-model/README.rst

 1. Register project.
 2. Enter secondary password.
-3. Add new identity to user account from machine 2 (after a password prompt).
+3. Add new identity to PyPI user account from machine 2 (after a password prompt).
 4. Upload project.

 Under the hood (the developer is not aware or needs to care that packages are